-My son is doing some homework on Hawaiian history and we love the internet.
-I thought I could share with all the readers of Hawaii Life’s blogs maybe something they didn’t know.
+My son is doing some homework on Hawaiian History, and I thought I could share with all the readers maybe something they didn’t know.

 - The state of Hawaii consists of eight main islands: Niihau, Kauai, Oahu, Maui, Molokai, Lanai, Kahoolawe, and the Big Island of Hawaii.